suriyapandiyan65-cloud/Solar_sales_analysis/README.md

 Solar Sales Analysis Project

 ## Overview
 This project focuses on analyzing solar product sales data to identify sales trends, regional performance, and revenue drivers.
-The analysis covers the complete data analytics lifecycle—from data loading and cleaning to SQL-based analysis and interactive dashboard creation—ending with business insights presented through a report and presentation.
+The analysis covers the complete data analytics lifecycle from data loading and cleaning to SQL-based analysis and interactive dashboard creation ending with business insights presented through a report and presentation.

----

 ## Dataset
 - Contains historical solar sales data including: